Judy Rodman: New horizons

 Soon, Rodman faded off Billboard's Country Music charts.
 This around the same time Neo-Traditional Country singers were entering Nashville and the Country market's taking up spots on the country music charts, and finding their way on the Top 10 and Top 20 on the charts.
 Singers like, George Strait, Randy Travis, Kathy Mattea, Patty Loveless, Ricky Van Shelton, Lyle Lovett, and Dwight Yoakam all found their way to making hits on the Country charts around this time.
 Country-Pop-styled vocalists, like Rodman, and her friend Janie Fricke to name a few, were soon finding less and less success on the Country charts.

 However, Rodman found different ways to keep herself busy in the music industry.
 Around this time, Rodman worked in the recording studio as a track producer, vocal producer and background singer once again.
 As a new decade approached, she re-found success as a songwriter as well.
 She wrote songs for Warner-Chappell music, Chrysalis Music, and her own publishing company, Favorable Wind Songs.
 One of many successful compositions were LeAnn Rimes No. 1 hit, "One Way Ticket" and the Tammy Wynette/Wynonna Judd duet, "Girl Thang".
 She also developed her own vocal training method and began working with all kinds of genres of singers, including singer-songwriter Radney Foster, new pop artists Mat Kearney and Emil Bishaw and country artists Bryan White and Australian star Shea Fisher and musical theater projects like her own Runaway Home and We the People.

-Today, Rodman is a busy professional vocal coach, recording studio producer and songwriter, as well as continuing her recording session singing and live performances.
+Rodman is a professional vocal coach, recording studio producer and songwriter, as well as continuing her recording session singing and live performances.
 Her trademarked vocal training method is called "Power, Path, and Performance".
 Rodman currently sells CD vocal training products available on her official website.